Skip to content

 • In the Description field, write the resume of the ticket.

 • In the Status field, select the status.
-If you are creating a new ticket, you need to set the status to New.
+If you are creating a new ticket, you need to set the status to "New".
 However, you can update the status of the ticket later on.

 • Assign the ticket to a user.